attak/attak/README.md

 Running a local Storm topology can take several minutes (you have to compile an uber-jar and then boot up the JVM and all the bolt/spout processes).
 Simulating an **attak** topology takes seconds.

+Serverless functions and queuing systems have existing error handling solutions, so any existing debugging infrastructure will still work.
+For instance, logs from AWS Lambdas are automatically sent to CloudWatch, where they can be easly monitored.

 ***Price***

 Apache Storm requires several dedicated servers to run. [this popular example](https://github.com/nathanmarz/storm-deploy) uses 4 m1-large EC2 instances which costs something like $500/mo even when inactive.

 **attak** uses auto-scaling building blocks, so it mostly sits idle when not in use.
 An inactive topology will likely cost under $10/mo, and will be significantly cheaper at scale also.

-***Debugging***

-Serverless functions and queuing systems have existing error handling solutions, so any existing debugging infrastructure will still work.
-For instance, logs from AWS Lambdas are automatically sent to CloudWatch, where they can be easly monitored.

 ***Maintenance***

-**attak** uses auto-scaling components, so there are no servers to be juggled, no CPUs or disks to monitor, no logs to rotate, etc. Everything just works...and did we mention it's cheaper?
+Auto-scaling components mean there are no servers to be juggled, no CPUs or disks to monitor, no logs to rotate, etc. Everything just works...and did we mention it's cheaper?

 ## Usage